Civic-Tech-Data-Plumber/civic-tech-studies/logs/drop.md

 * ✅ Tables, databases, views, indexes, procedures, functions, triggers
 * ❌ Not used for data inside rows or for altering table columns (different commands for that)
+* 💡 Civic-Tech Tip: When experimenting with real-world civic data, always work in a copy or sandbox database.
+DROP will permanently delete datasets, which could include sensitive public records.

 ---